psycofdj/xtdmacs/README.md

 ### fill-column-indicator

-Displays a vertical line at the specified column number, discouraging (but not preventing) the developper to make too long lines.
+Displays a vertical line at the specified column number, discouraging (but not preventing) the developer to make too long lines.

-The following variables custimize the behaviour of this minor mode :
+The following variables customize the behavior of this minor mode :

 | Variable           | Effect                                | Default   |
 |--------------------|---------------------------------------|-----------|